Raptors use late free throws for 116-113 win over Hornets

 Heyward scored 21 points in the first half on only eight shots.

-The 6-foot-9, 200-pound Boucher sat out the rest of the period, but provided the Raptors with a big defensive and rebounding boost in the fourth quarter
+Boucher sat out the rest of the period, but provided the Raptors with a big defensive and rebounding boost in the fourth quarter.

 TIP-INS

-Hornets: After missing Thursday night's game with a strained left hip, Heyward played 38 minutes.
+Hornets: After missing Thursday night's game with a strained left hip, Heyward played 38 minutes, four above his season average. . .
+Each team committed four turnovers in the first four minutes.

 Raptors: C Alex Len missed a second straight game due to personal reasons. ...
-Aron Baynes, Toronto's other center, started and played only four minutes.
+Aron Baynes, Toronto's other center, started and played only four minutes.. . .
+The 6-foot-9, 200-pound Boucher has 103 points and 43 rebounds in the last five games.

 UP NEXT

-Hornets: Will play nine of there next 12 at home, starting Wednesday night against Washington.
+Hornets: Will play nine of their next 12 at home, starting Wednesday night against Washington.